 - Union Link

-Below are some general instructions for using smart rooms.
+General instructions for using smart rooms

 - Make a reservation in person or over the phone at the OAL you wish to use.
 The requester must bring their valid One Card ID to make the reservation.